cameras . lights . audio . jibs . aerial . production . crew

 Try a time-lapse of the gift opening

 Set up a web cam or use an intervalometer on your DSLR to see before the gifts get opened, during, and the clean up.
-Turn it into a 10 or 15 second video and send it to your friends & family.
+Turn it into a 10 or 15 second video and post it or send it to your friends & family.

 Crop your photos